IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 > States parties **should regularly assess** whether the measures chosen are **effective in practice**.[^19]

 > Violations of the rights contained in the Covenant can occur through the direct action of, failure to act or omission by States parties, or through their institutions or agencies at the national and local levels.  **The adoption and undertaking of any retrogressive measures that affect the equal right of men and women to the enjoyment of the all the rights set forth in the Covenant constitutes a violation of article 3**.[^20]

+Note: Forcing equal outcomes for women could violate their right to autonomy (ie to make their own decisions)

 ## Discrimination in the application of affirmative action.
 Men have the same right to affirmative action as women.
 If affirmative action is not apply to men in a situation where it would be applied to women then that is discrimination.